jeog/TOSDataBridge/README.md

 8. Before we continue it's a good idea, possibly necessary, to add the tos-databridge binaries, or the whole directory, to your anti-virus's 'white-list'. ***There's a good chance that if you don't do this tos-databridge-engine[].exe, at the very least, may be stopped and/or deleted for 'suspicious' behavior.***

-9. After the Windows Service has been successfully created run ```C:\> 'SC start TOSDataBridge'``` .
-Returned text and various system utilities should confirms this.
-(SEE THE SCREEN-SHOT BELOW) Some other commands you may need:
+9. After the Windows Service has been successfully created run:

+    ```C:\> 'SC start TOSDataBridge'```

+    Returned text and various system utilities should confirms the service is running, (see screen-shot below).

+    ***To avoid this step in the future simply leave the service running and/or set it to start automatically on system startup.*** (Go to the services tool, with Admin priveleges, right-click the TOSDataBridge entry, go to properties and change the startup method.)

+    Some other commands you may need:
     - *SC stop TOSDataBridge* - this will stop the service.
 All the data collected so far will still exist but the engine will sever its connection to TOS and exit.
 It should no longer be shown as a running process and its status should be Stopped.
     - *SC pause TOSDataBridge* - this will pause the service.
 All the data collected so far will still exist but the engine will stop recording new data in the buffers.
-It should still be shown as a running process but its status should be Paused.
-It's not recommended you pause the service.
+It should still be shown as a running process but its status should be Paused. ***It's not recommended you pause the service.***
     - *SC continue TOSDataBridge* - this should continue a paused service.
 All the data collected so far will still exist, the engine will start recording new data into the buffers, but you will have missed any streaming data while paused.
 The service should return to the Running state.

 10. (***SKIP IF ONLY USING PYTHON***) Include the tos_databridge.h header in your code ( if its C++ make sure the compiler can find containers.hpp, generic.hpp, and exceptions.hpp. ) and adjust the link settings to import the tos-databridge-0.4-[].lib stub.
 (If you run into trouble review the VisualStudio settings for tos-databridge-shell[].exe as they should resemble what you're trying to do.)